irvingjem/poke-builder/README.md

 - What we accomplished

 ## MVP - Function
-When I click generate the pokemon "Pikachu" Shows up and lists a few abilities
+When I click generate the pokemon "Pikachu" Shows up and lists a few abilities <br>
+Full functionality would be able to generate any pokemon and abilities

 ## API's Used
 https://fungenerators.com/name/pokemon/ - Name Generator <br>